awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 Python is a fully\-supported client language for the AWS CDK and is considered stable\.
 Working with the AWS CDK in Python uses familiar tools, including the standard Python implementation \(CPython\), virtual environments with `virtualenv`, and the Python package installer `pip`\.
 The modules comprising the AWS Construct Library are distributed via [pypi\.org](https://pypi.org/search/?q=aws-cdk)\.
 The Python version of the AWS CDK even uses Python\-style identifiers \(for example, `snake_case` method names\)\.

-You can use any editor or IDE; many AWS CDK developers use [Visual Studio Code](https://code.visualstudio.com/) \(or its open\-source equivalent [VSCodium](https://github.com/VSCodium/vscodium)\), which has good support for Python via an [official extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)\.
+You can use any editor or IDE\.
+Many AWS CDK developers use [Visual Studio Code](https://code.visualstudio.com/) \(or its open\-source equivalent [VSCodium](https://vscodium.com/)\), which has good support for Python via an [official extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)\.
 The IDLE editor included with Python will suffice to get started\.
 The Python modules for the AWS CDK do have type hints, which are useful for a linting tool or an IDE that supports type validation\.

 ## Prerequisites<a name="python-prerequisites"></a>